-Black Pine Animal Sanctuary is a place of refuge for animals.
-As such, their well-being and comfort is our top priority.
+Black Pine Animal Sanctuary is a place of refuge for 100 exotic animals representing over 55 species.
 We do not breed, buy, sell, or trade animals.
+We do not expect or require animals to do anything they don't choose to do.
 We do not offer playgrounds, overly decorative exhibits, food concessions, or acres of gardens.
 Rather, our focus is on providing excellent care to animals that have been confiscated, surrendered, abandoned, or taken in after a life of performing.

-We welcome thousands of visitors each year, including individuals, families, school field trips, scouts, church and youth groups, and company picnics.
-The proceeds from these programs, sales of souvenirs and other merchandise, special event fundraising activities, and donations provide the operating funds needed to provide care to the animals.
+The proceeds of all of our visitor programs, as well as the sales of souvenirs and other merchandise, special event fundraising activities, and donations, provide the operating funds needed to provide care to the animals.